2 top execs leaving newspaper publisher Tribune amid turmoil

 Two top executives at newspaper publisher Tribune are stepping down as the company deals with its largest shareholder, a hedge fund known for cutting newsroom jobs, and grapples with a decline in revenue as the print-ad business shrinks.

 The Chicago-based company, which owns the Chicago Tribune, New York Daily News, Baltimore Sun and other major daily papers, said in a Monday statement that CEO Timothy Knight and non-executive chairman David Dreier are both leaving their positions.
-The company is promoting CFO Terry Jimenez to the top job effective Jan.
+The company is promoting chief financial officer Terry Jimenez to be the new CEO effective Jan.
 31.

 In a statement, Knight, who became CEO last January, said that the past year was focused on stabilizing Tribune financially so that the company can invest in quality local journalism, and that the company was in a “solid position to continue its transformation.”
 In a memo to staff, he said the company will need to continue adjusting its costs to “the current revenue reality.”